Vansh-Gokhale/resume-builder-app/README.md

-# ⚡ My V0 Project
+# ⚡ Resume Builder — by Vansh

-Welcome to My V0 Project — a shiny Next.js + Tailwind UI starter with Radix + Sonner and lots of reusable components 🎨✨

-A minimal description:
-- Next.js 16 + React 19
-- Tailwind CSS for styling
-- Radix UI primitives for accessible components
-- next-themes for dark/light theme support
-- Sonner for toast notifications
+Welcome to Resume Builder — a modern, customizable resume/CV builder built with Next.js, Tailwind CSS, and a collection of well-crafted UI components.
+Create beautiful resumes quickly, switch themes, preview templates live, and export to PDF — all with developer-friendly components and sensible defaults. 🎯📝

+Project description
+A short overview of what this project does and why it exists:
+- Purpose: Help users create professional resumes quickly using editable sections and templates.
+- Core features: form-driven resume editor, multiple templates, live preview, theme (light/dark) support, and PDF export for easy sharing.
+- Built for: developers, designers, and anyone who wants a clean, customizable resume without wrestling with layout tools.

 Quick links
 - Components live in `components/ui` (lots of ready-to-use pieces)